 In order to gain access to the HTS facility and the institutional libraries for large screening projects, principal investigators must submit a four-page proposal that includes the following elements:

-- Estimate of reagent costs
+- Estimate of reagent, consumables, and instrument usage costs

 - If applicable, a stated request for Cancer Center funding for screening supplies

-Both the practicality and the scientific and therapeutic value of targets for screening are assessed by the Cancer Center HTS Oversight Committee, headed by Michael Roth, Ph.D., in the Biochemistry Department.
-Dr. Posner, the Resource Director, and the HTS team will help evaluate the cost and practicality of the proposed assay such as the number of liquid handling and wash steps, timing, reagent volumes, and necessary controls.
+Both the practicality and the scientific and therapeutic value of the approach for screening are assessed by the Cancer Center HTS Oversight Committee, headed by Michael Roth, Ph.D., in the Biochemistry Department.
+Dr. Posner, the Core Director, and the HTS team will help evaluate the cost and practicality of the proposed assay such as the number of liquid handling and wash steps, timing, reagent volumes, and necessary controls.
 If Cancer Center funding is requested, the HTS Oversight Committee will review the request and decide whether funds can be awarded.
 The maximal award is $12,500, and funds must be spent on screening supplies.